-The two banks were merged together in 1969 to form Standard Chartered group, a business that its architects believed at the outset might logically build upon the commercial legacy of its forebears.
-Crossing Continents tells how this original vision almost came to grief over the next twenty years, and how it was then revived and substantially realised in some powerful and surprising ways.
+The two banks were merged together in 1969 to form Standard Chartered Group, a business that its architects believed at the outset might logically build upon the commercial legacy of its forebears.
+Crossing Continents tells how this original vision almost came to grief over the next twenty years, and how it was then revived in the 1990s and substantially realised in some powerful and surprising ways.

 The modern story, stretched across half a century, provides an unusual slant on the evolution of international finance in recent times and draws on more than 170 interviews with employees past and present.
 It complements the book’s account of the preceding hundred years, which make extensive use of the Group’s remarkable collection of archived records.
 These include Board papers which run without a break from 1853 to 2014.

 Duncan Campbell-Smith’s sparkling new account of Standard Chartered Bank … is a door-stopping, desk-breaking heavyweight tome … of patient text and brilliantly evocative photographs.
 Campbell-Smith, a former banker and journalist, had access to Standard Chartered’s rich archive, and what emerges is work of painstaking scholarship.
 Multiple sources are woven together into a compelling record of imperial and post-imperial banking — Philip Augar in FT Weekend, 5-6 June 2021

 If you are an FT subscriber, you can read the whole of this review by clicking here.